-Maharashtra election result: MNS leader Amit Thackeray trails in Mahim, no leads for party
+Maharashtra poll result: MNS leader Amit Thackeray loses from Mahim, party fails to win single seat

 The Maharashtra Navnirman Sena won 13 seats in the first Assembly election that it contested in 2009 but could win only one seat each in 2014 and 2019.

-Maharashtra Navnirman Sena candidate Amit Thackeray trailed in third place by a margin of over 12,000 votes as of 3.15 pm from the Mahim seat as votes were being counted for the state Assembly elections on Saturday, data from the Election Commission showed.
+Maharashtra Navnirman Sena candidate Amit Thackeray on Saturday lost the state Assembly polls from Mumbai’s Mahim constituency by just over 17,000 votes, data from the Election Commission showed.

-The party failed to gain any leads in the state as the ballots were being counted.
+The party failed to win a single seat in the state, garnering less than 2% of the popular vote.

-At 3.15 pm, Amit Thackeray, who is the son of Maharashtra Navnirman Sena chief Raj Thackeray, had secured 29,258 votes.

-Shiv Sena (Uddhav Balasaheb Thackeray) candidate Mahesh Baliram Sawant was leading with 43,947 votes, while Sada Sarvankar of Chief Minister Eknath Shinde’s Shiv Sena was second with 42,879 votes.
+Amit Thackeray, who is the son of Maharashtra Navnirman Sena chief Raj Thackeray, secured 33,062 votes but lost to Shiv Sena (Uddhav Balasaheb Thackeray) candidate Mahesh Baliram Sawant by 17,151 votes.
+Sada Sarvankar of Chief Minister Eknath Shinde’s Shiv Sena came second, trailing by 1,316 votes.

-The Maharashtra Navnirman Sena was founded in 2006 by Raj Thackeray on account of differences between him and the then-undivided Shiv Sena.
+The Maharashtra Navnirman Sena was founded in 2006 by Raj Thackeray after his exit from the then-undivided Shiv Sena.

 The party won 13 seats in the first Assembly election that it contested in 2009.
 However, it could win only one seat each in the 2014 and 2019 state elections.